rdenise/broken2merge/README.md

   -o OUTPUT, --output OUTPUT
                         Path of the output folder (Default: merge_broken_res) -s SEPARATOR, --separator SEPARATOR
-                        Separator to use to split the gene name (Default: '_')
+                        Separator to use to split the gene name (Default: ';') --force_merge         Force the merge of the genes even if they might be paralogs, will give a unaligned file as main input
 ```

 ## Example